304 North Cardinal St.

 SweeTango is a brand-name apple, with the name SweeTango trademarked by the University of Minnesota.
 As a club apple or managed variety, only licensed growers (those who are “in the club”) can grow and distribute SweeTango apples.

 As a club apple or managed variety, only licensed “club” growers grow brand-name Pink Lady apples.
 There are, however, many growers who grow the same variety under their cultivar name “Cripps Pink”, as the US patent on the variety ran out in 2010.
-You can now even grow your own Pink Lady/Cripps Pink apple tree at home!
+You can now even grow your own Cripps Pink apple tree at home!

 “Every now and then, you get a truly ripe Pink Lady, and you know it: a crunchy mango bursts in your mouth, and the angels start to sing.”Apples Of Uncommon Character: 123 Heirlooms, Modern Classics, & Little-Known Wonders, by Rowan Jacobsen

-The Fuji apple is commonly used to breed new apple varieties.
+The Fuji Apple is commonly used to breed new apple varieties.
 The Fuji brings an unmatched sweetness that the best new varieties certainly benefit from.
 New apples bred from the Fuji include Evercrisp, Autumn Glory, Rosalee, and Hokuto.

 Ambrosia is a honey-sweet, tender-yet-crisp, fresh-eating modern club apple variety.
 Discovered in British Columbia, Canada, these apples have a golden peel with a pretty rose-pink blush as they ripen.
-Among the best-tasting apples, Ambrosia apples are known for their intense sweetness and heavenly floral aromatics.
+Among the best-tasting apples, Ambrosia Apples are known for their intense sweetness and heavenly floral aromatics.

-The Ambrosia apple is fairly new and is not known to be a parent to any other commercially-produced apple varieties.
+The Ambrosia Apple is fairly new and is not known to be a parent to any other commercially-produced apple varieties.
 As a chance seedling, its own breeding is unknown, but likely includes the Golden Delicious as a parent or grandparent variety.

 “Arguably the most famous – and delicious, if you ask me – eating apple in the world, the Cox’s Orange Pippin, to use its full title, is crisp, juicy and perfectly balanced.”Apple: Recipes from the Orchard, by James Rich

 Northern Spy is a tart, firm heirloom baking apple variety.
 Discovered in New York state, these are large fruits with a pretty rich red peel.
-The Northern Spy apple is known as one of the best apple varieties for making apple pie.
+The Northern Spy Apple is known as one of the best apple varieties for making apple pie.

 “If I had to live on a desert island with only one apple variety, it might well be Northern Spy, which I think of as the Calville Blanc of the Northeast: A big, firm, sharply acidic, superb winter pie apple.”Apples Of Uncommon Character: 123 Heirlooms, Modern Classics, & Little-Known Wonders, by Rowan Jacobsen

-The Gala apple is one of the most popular apple varieties for breeding new types of apples.
+The Gala Apple is one of the most popular apple varieties for breeding new types of apples.
 Gala’s wide appeal has led to many popular offspring varieties, including Jazz, Envy, Sweetie, Kanzi, Dazzle, Ruby Darling, and Pacific Rose.

 “One of the most widely available apples on the planet, Royal Gala apples are crisp, juicy and sweet with floral and vanilla notes.
 Incredibly divers, Royal Galas are great eating apples and can also be used in salads, chutneys and preserves, baking, and even diced into burger patties.”Apple: Recipes from the Orchard, by James Rich

 Braeburn apples are sharp, sweet, and spicy!
-Their complex flavour has notes of fruit and of autumn spices, making it perfect for fall dishes.
+Their complex flavor has notes of fruit and of autumn spices, making it perfect for fall dishes.
 These apples are just as good in pies and tarts as they are when eaten straight from the orchard.

 Jazz apples have a fruity sweetness and well-balanced refreshing acidity.
 These are crisp apples with fine-grained flesh.
 Jazz apples are juicy, and the juice has a honey-like sweetness with notes of pear.
-Jazz apples are delicious eaten fresh, cooked, or baked.
+Jazz apples are delicious when eaten fresh, cooked, or baked.